toufiqahmedshr/nour/README.md

 ```
 This shell script installs all the necessary packages specified in the requirements.txt file, ensuring that all dependencies are met to run the assistant.

-Please note that the OpenAI API integration is coming soon, and you'll be able to use advanced natural language processing capabilities provided by OpenAI.
+Please note that the transformers/transformers agents integration is coming soon, and you'll be able to use advanced natural language processing capabilities.